In this guide, we outline what silicone is.

 Summary – What Is Silicone, & Is It Sustainable & Safe?

 *Always do your own research on the individual silicone product, and investigate these claims for yourself for each individual type of silicone, product and company (as they can differ).
 Also, note that there are many different types of silicone that have to meet different legislative regulations, such as medical grade vs food grade silicone – so, understand the type of silicone you are using and understand the relevant safety regulations and approvals yourself.
+There’s also special silicones like 100% pure platinum grade silicone.
 This guide is a general guide, and not expert or professional advice.

 Difference Between Silicon, & Silicone